haskell-works/blog/drafts/2018-07-26-draft-post.markdown

 If you want to find something extremely small and light weight, you could do worse than choose the humble bit.
-It is 64 times smaller than a pointer and many more times smaller than an object.
+It is 64 times smaller than a pointer and many multiples of that smaller than an object.

-So let's do exactly that.
+So let's do exactly that: Let's use bits!

 # The rank-select bit string